surfalytics/surfalytics/_posts/2023-06-03-Introduction.md

 **Module 12: Best Practices of a Data Engineer**
 A comprehensive guide to becoming an exemplary data engineer, this module touches upon both the technical and non-technical aspects of the role.
 From employing DevOps, CI/CD, and Infrastructure as Code (IaC) in data operations to developing soft skills for effective communication and teamwork, this module rounds off with a discussion on potential career trajectories and growth opportunities in the field of data engineering.

-# Requirements

-First and foremost, you need to determine the requirements for comfortable data work when taking the course.
-I can identify several key components:

-- Internet access 😀
-- Preferably a screen size of 15 inches or larger;
-- Ideally, 16 GB of RAM (minimum 8 GB), or else it will lag;
-- Operating systems: Windows and Mac.
-Linux will also work;
-- To access AWS, you might need to enter a credit card number during registration (not before the 4th module).
-- Telegram - where you can join our chat;
-- A GitHub account (we'll explain in the first homework how to set up GitHub and its use);
-- English proficiency at a reading level;
-- Ability to use Google 😀
-- Presence on social media to share about the course 😀